 Moroccan Couscous With Chicken

-Although it's a weekly family meal for many Moroccans, couscous is also a favorite to serve at social gatherings and special occasions.
-Chicken, lamb or beef may be used.
+Although it's a weekly family meal for many Moroccans, couscous with chicken is also a favorite to serve at social gatherings and special occasions.
+Chicken, lamb, or beef may be used.

 Chicken Tagine With Dried Apricots